directvt/vtm/doc/architecture.md

     - run command
     ```bash
     vtm -r xlvt ssh user@server vtm -r term /path/to/console/app
-    # `vtm -r xlvt` to run the next statement in DirectVT/XLVT mode.
+    # The `vtm -r xlvt` option means to run the next statement in DirectVT/XLVT mode.
-    # `ssh user@server vtm` to connect via ssh and run vtm on the remote host.
+    # The `ssh user@server vtm` statement means to connect via ssh and run vtm on the remote host.
     ```
     or
     ```bash